constructive-news/squirrelnews/README.md

 # squirrelnews
-Squirrel News App ulti-project repository contains all custom source code to use in the application.
+Squirrel News App multi-project repository contains all custom source code to use in the application.

-## Frontend
+## (App) Frontend

 The Frontend is an Angular Application utilyzing the ionic framework.